DerKatzeLP/hdzero-docs/docs/aio15-bind.md

 # Bind with TX radio

-*There are two ways to configure AIO for binding:*
+*There are two ways to configure AIO15 for binding:*

 1. Connect HDZero AIO15 to PC via micro-USB.
 Open Betaflight and connect to the AIO15.
 Navigate to the “Receiver” tab and click “Bind” to initiate binding mode; or